(Issue)

 -

-An ordered list of channel values as defined by that [color space][].
+An ordered list of numeric channel values.

 -